Evercoder/culori/README.md

 <a name="culoriEasingMidpoint" href="#culoriEasingMidpoint">#</a> culori.**easingMidpoint**(_H = 0.5_) [<>](https://github.com/evercoder/culori/blob/master/src/easing/midpoint.js 'Source')

-[Proposed here](https://github.com/w3c/csswg-drafts/issues/1332#issuecomment-492555433), the `midpoint` easing function lets you shift the midpoint of a gradient like in tools such as Adobe Photoshop.
+[Proposed here][midpoint], the `midpoint` easing function lets you shift the midpoint of a gradient like in tools such as Adobe Photoshop.
 You can use it with [`culori.interpolate`](#culoriInterpolate) as an alternative to interpolation hints:

 ```js
 culori.interpolate(['red', easingMidpoint(0.25), 'blue']);